Today’s buyers fall into two very different digital camps:

 Younger Buyers: Design Like a Scroll-Native

-Younger buyers under 30 tend to:
+Younger buyers under 30:

 - Expect a seamless scroll experience (think Instagram and TikTok)